BrianInGermany/Xzerpt/README.md

 ### 2. Card generation

 - Click the `Create Cards from CSV` button on the homepage to open the card creator.
-- Drag and drop IdeaStackr CSVs into the field, and press `Create Cards`:
+- Drag and drop Xzerpt CSVs into the field, and press `Create Cards`:

     <img src=".\exampleImages\cardcreator5.png" alt="cardcreator" width="70%"/>